Srjordao/Srjordao/README.md

 Here are some ideas to get you started:

+My instagram about tester https://www.instagram.com/qainiciante/ I am learning about this subject everyday and sharing with my follows. :)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...